From Staten Island Ferry: S78 Bus towards RICHMOND AVE to HYLAN BLVD / OTIS AVE stop.

 NJ.
 I278 East over Goethals Bridge.
 Take Exit 15 toward South Beach.
 Turn Right onto Lily Pond Avenue which becomes Father Capodanno Blvd.
 Turn right onto Lincoln Avenue and then make a left onto Hylan Blvd.

 If you are looking for a hearing aid that offers a full spectrum of sound, the Earlens Hearing Aid can activate your natural hearing system by using light.
 With its broad audible frequency range, you can now experience crisp highs and full lows by using the world’s only light-driven hearing aid.

-Dr. Sperling and the team at the New York Hearing Center want what’s best for you and your ears, which is why we proudly offer the Earlens Light-Driven Hearing Aid to our patients.
+Dr Neil Sperling and the team at the New York Hearing Center want what’s best for you and your ears, which is why we proudly offer this hearing aid to our patients.

 Benefits of the Earlens Hearing Aid Include:

 Provides rich and natural sound

 Has the broadest audible frequency range on the current market

 Offers 20 channels